-107. The Czech Republic noted Norway's efforts to improve access to education for Roma; reducing absenteeism required addressing the underlying social causes and the full cooperation of all stakeholders, including parents.
+107. The Czech Republic noted the efforts being taken in Norway to improve access to education for Roma.
+Reducing absenteeism required addressing the underlying social causes and the full cooperation of all stakeholders, including parents.

 108. Denmark indicated that continuous monitoring and reporting of the human rights situation in Norway would be essential to track results of efforts made.
-It welcomed work on the draft Nordic Sami Convention, which would advance the rights of the Sami across country boundaries.
+It welcomed work on the draft Nordic Sami Convention, which would advance the rights of the Sami across country borders.

-109. Ecuador was concerned with the situation of ethnic minorities, particularly the Roma and with the high number of complaints by migrants of ill-treatment at the hands of the police and other representatives of the State.
+109. Ecuador was concerned at the situation of ethnic minorities, particularly the Roma, and at the high number of complaints by migrants of ill-treatment at the hands of the police and other representatives of the State.

-110. Egypt urged Norway to address concerns regarding the treatment of migrants and to investigate allegations of racial profiling by law enforcement officers, refoulement of asylum-seekers and disappearances of unaccompanied minors from asylum centres.
+110. Egypt urged Norway to address concerns regarding the treatment of migrants and to investigate allegations of racial profiling by law enforcement officers, refoulement of asylum seekers and disappearances of unaccompanied minors from asylum centres.

-111. Estonia said that Norway had taken positive steps in ratifying international human rights instruments and in protecting the rights of indigenous peoples and minorities, including LGBTI.
+111. Estonia said that Norway had taken positive steps in ratifying international human rights instruments and in protecting the rights of indigenous peoples and minorities, including lesbian, gay, bisexual, transgender and intersex persons (LGBTI).